learn-co-curriculum/js-basics-readme/README.md

 - The Or (`||`) Operator
   * returns value of first truthy operand it encounters
-  * if both operands are falsely, returns value of last operand
+  * if both operands are falsey, returns value of last operand

 ```javascript
 var bar = 0;